brandock/Open-Energy-Monitor-LoRa-Bridge/README.md

 Moteino 3: **RF95LoRa2Pi**.
 LoRa to Pi gateay.
 I used the RFM69Pi firmware sketch again, but replaced the JeeLib radio library with the RH library.<br>

 # EmonHub Configuration
 The USB interfacer (Moteino 3) needs to be added to the emonHub configuration file (emonCMS > Setup > emonHub > Edit Config > add the following entry (also included in this repository).
+The com_port setting shown here is an educated guess.
+To find the actual address assigned you can use the dmesg command and look for your device.
+Another educated guess would be /dev/ttyACM0.

 <code>
 [[MoteinoUSB]]